Mathematical Framework for Online Social Media Auditing: Introduction

 \subsection{Main Contributions}

-Our main goal is to develop a regulatory procedure for content moderation over social networks.
+Our main goal is to develop an auditing procedure for content moderation over social networks.
 We split this subsection into two parts: the first focuses on our conceptual contributions to the general area of social media regulation, while the second discusses our technical contributions.